kenjura/system8/docs/character/powers/psion/electrokinesis.md

   - By expending Focus, you can add a stun to this effect.
 Subject suffers stunned for 1 rd (Con negates).
 - Magnetokinesis: as [Telekinesis](#), but only for ferro-magnetic targets.
 - Lightning Strike: at-will, std, ranged; heavy lightning damage.
 Or, no damage, but subject is stunned for 1 rd (Con negates).
-  - By expending Focus, you can affect all targets within 2 squares.
+  - By expending 1 Focus, you can affect all targets within 2 squares.
+2 Focus -> 4 squares. etc

-# Enhancements
   - By expending 2 Focus, you can cause your Lightning Strike to chain up to 3 times to different targets in range.
+3 Focus -> 6 jumps. etc

 # Talents
 - [Lightning Shield](#): by reserving 1 Focus, you can automatically activate a Static Charge as a free action every round.